maustinstar/IRIS/README.md

 # IRIS

-IRIS *(Intelligent Resolution Imaging System)* uses a mobile-optimized neural network to increase the resolution of photos by synthesising probable details.
+IRIS *(Intelligent Resolution Imaging System)* uses a mobile-optimized neural network to increase the resolution of photos by synthesizing probable details.
 The iOS framefork is responsible for decomposing large images into smaller patches for the network to process.
+The model was trained on approximately 20,000 images from the internet using Keras in Python.

 ## Getting Started